Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 We offer a **BASH** console in [Kudu (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) that you can use to browse directory structure, etc. It's important to realize that this console is running inside of **Kudu**.
 This is not the same container that your app is running in, so if you look at files and directories here, they won't reflect your app.
 The only exception to that is the /home directory.
 That directory is, by default, mounted from **App Service** built in storage, and it's the same location in both the **Kudu** and your app's container.
 [Learn more about persistent storage](#You-can-enable-and-disable-storage-persistence-with-an-app-setting)

-### You don't need (and should not have) SSL/TLS support in your app
+### App Service TLS/SSL Support for your app

 |**CODE**|**CONTAINER**|
 |:------:|:-----------:|
 | ✅    | ✅          |

 **App Service** terminates SSL/TLS at the front-ends.
 That means that SSL/TLS requests never get to your app.
 That's good news for you because it means that you don't need to (and should not) implement any support for SSL/TLS into your app.
 Also as stated above, it's important to understand that the front-ends where SSL/TLS is terminated are inside of our Azure data centers.
-If you use SSL/TLS with your app, your traffic across the Internet will always be safely encrypted.

 ### You can only expose one port to the outside world